mandafischer/mandafischer.github.io/teaching.md

-### **Advised and trained** | Rotman Research Institute at Baycrest Hospital
+### **Research Advisor** | Rotman Research Institute at Baycrest Hospital
-I created a manual on EEG experimentation (76-channel system and audiometer set-up) and analyses and then trained the following students.
-Meeting with students weekly, I set up term goals to work and advise them at each research step: acquisition, analysis, and write-up.
+I created a manual on EEG experimentation (76-channel system and audiometer set-up) and analyses and then advised and trained students.
+Meeting with students weekly, I set up term goals to work and advise them at each research step: acquisition, analysis, and thesis write-up.

 •	Undergraduate mini-thesis student (4 months expected) | S. Mo (2022)